Faveod/arel-extensions/README.md

   - ☣️ Choosing abbreviate forms like `CET`, which stands for `Central European Time` will behave differently on `PostgreSQL` and `MySQL`.
 Don't assume uniform behavior, or even a _rational_ one.
+- ⚠️ Pay attention to the type of the `datetime` column you're working with.
+For example, in Postgres, a `datetime` can be one of the following types:
+  1. `timestamp with time zone`
+  2. `timestamp without time zone`
+  In the first case, you don't need to supply a conversion hash because postgres knows how to convert it to the desired time zone.
+However, if you do the same for the second case, you might get surprises, especially if your Postgres installation's default timezone is not `UTC`.
 - ⚠️ SQLite is not supported.
 - 🚨 Always test against your setup 🚨